Mother’s Day Gift Ideas

-But for now Daddy is the boss when it comes to Mother’s Day gift ideas.
-Basically because he’s the one with the moolah.
+And so for now Daddy is the boss when it comes to Mother’s Day gift ideas.
+Basically because he’s the one with the scissors when it comes to making homemade cards.
+And the one with the moolah when it comes to choosing a gift.
 And so with him, and all the other adults buying Mother’s Day gifts in mind, I created this post.
 Mother’s Day Gift Ideas – gifts your Mum might actually want!
 (Plus it’s just another way of showing support for some great Irish businesses)

 But first this.
-A gorgeous poem called ‘Any Mother’ by Irish writer and poet Katherine Tynan.
+A gorgeous poem called ‘Any Mother’ by Irish writer and poet Katharine Tynan.

 Seven Super Mother’s Day Gift Ideas